kubernetes-sigs/security-profiles-operator/installation-usage.md

     "/path/to/seccomp/hook",
 ]
 ```

+The `seccomp-hook` has to be installed as well.
+The package name differs on
+each Linux distributions, for example of Fedora/RHEL, the package is named
+`oci-seccomp-bpf-hook`

 The hook references a [path][path] to the actual binary which gets executed on
 `prestart`.
 Please note that at least CRI-O v1.21.0 is required to let the hook